Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Problem Formulations

-Problem~\eqref{problem:Pareto formulation} is a bi-objective MDP.
 There is generally no single ``best" policy in the Pareto sense.
-Instead, the aim is to characterize the complete Pareto frontier (i.e., the tradeoff curve) that contains all Pareto-optimal solutions and, more importantly, provides insights into the \emph{value of communication}.
-Such insights are particularly useful, for example, in quantifying the marginal benefit of allowing additional transmissions or in adapting to time-varying communication budget.
+Instead, the aim is to characterize the Pareto front (i.e., the tradeoff curve) that contains all Pareto-optimal operating points and, more importantly, provides insights into the value of communication.
+Such insight is particularly useful, for example, for quantifying the marginal benefit of additional communication or for adapting to time-varying budgets.

-\begin{definition} A policy $\pi^* \in \Pi$ is said to be Pareto-optimal if there exists no other policy $\pi \in \Pi$ such that
+\begin{definition} A policy $\pi^{*} \in \Pi$ is said to be \emph{Pareto-optimal} if there exists no other policy $\pi \in \Pi$ such that